-We’ve set up a business finance matching service to help UK SMEs, just like you, find and compare the best alternative funding solutions on the market.
+We’ve set up a business finance matching service to help UK SMEs, just like you, find and compare the best alternative funding solutions on our panel.
 We work alongside trusted UK lenders to ensure you’re getting the best finance to help your business grow.

 Sifting through lender websites trying to find a financial product that suits your business needs is tiring and unnecessary.
-We’re a broker, which means our service is 100% free for you to use.
+We’re an online broker, which means our service is 100% free for you to use.
 Really, what have you got to lose?
 Maybe five minutes of your time?

 Amazingly fast, efficient service, minimal paperwork.
 So much faster than my business bank of twelve years.